BolunDai0216/pypi-bonjour/README.md

-# pypi-bonjour
+# $\texttt{PyPI-Bonjour}$ 🥖

 Tutorial on publishing to PyPI.
-Why Bonjour?
-Because there are already hundreds of variants of pypi-hello and pypi-nihao (pypi-你好).
+Why Bonjour, do you speak French?
+No, I do not speak French, but because there are already hundreds of variants of pypi-hello and pypi-nihao (pypi-你好), I need to find something that's not already taken, plus I liked the Paris Olympics.

 ## Tutorial